zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.common.utils.md

 )
 ```

-Return (p_error, global_p_error) that we want to give to Concrete-Numpy and the compiler.
+Return (p_error, global_p_error) that we want to give to Concrete.

-The returned (p_error, global_p_error) depends on user's parameters and the way we want to manage defaults in Concrete ML, which may be different from the way defaults are managed in Concrete-Numpy
+The returned (p_error, global_p_error) depends on user's parameters and the way we want to manage defaults in Concrete ML, which may be different from the way defaults are managed in Concrete.

 Principle:
 \- if none are set, we set global_p_error to a default value of our choice
 \- if both are set, we raise an error
-\- if one is set, we use it and forward it to Concrete-Numpy and the compiler
+\- if one is set, we use it and forward it to Concrete

-Note that in FHE simulation mode global_p_error is set to 0.
+Note that global_p_error is currently set to 0 in the FHE simulation mode.

 **Args:**